merenlab/anvio/anvio/docs/programs/anvi-annotate-fragmented-genes.md

 Genome C gene z: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-In this example, gene `n` and gene `m` in Genome B are adjacent on the same contig and together correspond to the full-length gene represented by `x` in Genome A and `z` in Genome C. Due to the adjacency of `n` and `m`, and their overlapping nature with other genes, one can assume that the gene in Genome B was likely split by a mutation that disrupted the original reading frame.
+In this example, gene `n` and gene `m` in Genome B are adjacent on the same contig and together correspond to the full-length gene represented by `x` in Genome A and `z` in Genome C. Due to the adjacency of `n` and `m`, and their overlap with other genes in the cluster, one can assume that the gene in Genome B was likely split by a mutation that disrupted the original reading frame.

 Gene fragmentation can occur in any group, but it is more common in some clades than others.
 For instance, *Brucella* are known for having many pseudogenes (and in fact this program is coming to life because [Sean Crosson](https://directory.natsci.msu.edu/directory/Profiles/Person/101773), who studies *Brucella* asked for it -- so thank you, Sean!).
 The anvi'o pangenomics workflow correctly groups the fragments with the full-length gene into a single gene cluster thanks to the all-vs-all BLAST search.
 But excessive gene fragments create a problem for downstream analyses when the issue is not accounted for: they clutter the analysis results with spurious singletons and obscure truly unique genes.